kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 commit (eg to add the kosli.yml file)
 -->

-You can verify that you have reported the artifact in your *quickstart-nginx* flow:
+You can verify that you have reported the Artifact in your *quickstart-nginx* flow:

 ```shell {.command}
 kosli list artifacts --flow quickstart-nginx